rcazzara/seldovia/_people/Balashoff_Mikkel_Jr.md

 cemetery_plot: 578
 source_file: Cemetery Directory
 ---
-**Mikkel Balashoff, Jr., "Mike** was born in Seldovia November 10, 1910 to Mikkel and Anisiia Balashoff.
-He married Virginia SOROKOVIKOFF and had four children.
+**MIKKEL BALASHOFF, JR., "Mike** was born in Seldovia November 10, 1910 to Mikkel and Anisiia Balashoff.
+He married [**Virginia SOROKOVIKOFF**](./Balashoff_Virginia_Sorokovikoff.md) and had four children.
 Mike is buried in the Seldovia City Cemetery in Plot #578.